 Thomas E. Long.
-Mr. Long has served as the Chief Financial Officer of our general partner since February 2016 and a director of our general partner since April 2019.
+Mr. Long has served as the Co-Chief Executive Officer of our general partner since January 2021.
+Mr. Long served as Chief Financial Officer of our general partner from February 2016 until January 2021 and has been a director of ET's general partner since April 2019.
 He also joined the Board of Directors of ET's general partner in April 2019.
 Mr. Long also served as the Chief Financial Officer and as a director of PennTex Midstream Partners, LP's general partner from November 2016 to July 2017.
-Mr. Long also serves as Chief Financial Officer of ETO and was previously Executive Vice President and Chief Financial Officer of Regency GP LLC from November 2010 to April 2015.
-From May 2008 to November 2010, Mr. Long served as Vice President and Chief Financial Officer of Matrix Service Company.
-Prior to joining Matrix, he served as Vice President and Chief Financial Officer of DCP Midstream Partners, LP, a publicly traded natural gas and natural gas liquids midstream business company located in Denver, Colorado.
+Mr. Long also served as Chief Financial Officer of ETO and was previously Executive Vice President and Chief Financial Officer of Regency GP LLC from November 2010 to April 2015.
+From May 2008 to November 2010, Mr. Long served as Vice President and Chief Financial Officer of DCP Midstream Partners, LP, a publicly traded natural gas and natural gas liquids midstream business company located in Denver, Colorado.
 In that position, he was responsible for all financial aspects of the company since its formation in December 2005.
 From 1998 to 2005, Mr. Long served in several executive positions with subsidiaries of Duke Energy Corp., one of the nation's largest electric power companies.
 Mr. Long has served as a director of Sunoco LP since May 2016, and as Chairman of the Board of USAC since April 2018.

 Marshall S. (Mackie) McCrea, III.
-Mr. McCrea is the President and Chief Commercial Officer of our general partner, having served in that role since October 2018 following the merger of Energy Transfer Equity, L.P. and Energy Transfer Partners, L.P.
+Mr. McCrea has served as the Co-Chief Executive Officer of our general partner since January 2021.
+Prior to that, he was the President and Chief Commercial Officer of our general partner, having served in that role since October 2018 following the merger of Energy Transfer Equity, L.P. and Energy Transfer Partners, L.P.
 Prior to that time, he had been the Group Chief Operating Officer and Chief Commercial Officer of the Energy Transfer family since November 2015.
 Mr. McCrea was appointed as a director of the general partner of ETO and as a director of ET's general partner in December 2009.
 Prior to that, he served as President and Chief Operating Officer of ETO's general partner from June 2008 to November 2015 and President - Midstream from March 2007 to June 2008.
 Previously he served as the Senior Vice President - Commercial Development since January 2004.
 In March 2005, Mr. McCrea was named President of La Grange Acquisition LP, ETO's primary operating subsidiary, after serving as Senior Vice President-Business Development and Producer Services since 1997.
-Mr. McCrea also served as the Chairman of the Board of Directors of the general partner of Sunoco Logistics from October 2012 to April 2017.
-The member of our general partner selected Mr. McCrea to serve as a director because he brings extensive project development and operational experience to the Board.
+Mr. McCrea also served as the Chairman of the Board of Directors of the general partner of Sunoco Logistics Partners L.P. from October 2012 to April 2017.
+Mr. McCrea was selected to serve as a director because he brings extensive project development and operational experience to the Board.
 He has held various positions in the natural gas business over the past 25 years and is able to assist the Board of Directors in creating and executing the Partnership's strategic plan.